ULTUX/StoneDropPlugin/README.md

 ## What is Stone Drop?

-This plugin gives player ability to drop some additional items while mining stone.\
+This plugin gives a player the ability to drop some additional items while mining stone.\
 What is more, it also features mystery chests, which can appear in front of player while mining.\
 Everything can be configured and changed to meet server requirements.